 04.07.2017 Poets in JubaBy John Ryle • London • 4 July 2017 • 478 words

 An item in the Times Literary Supplement of 23 June, apropos a poetry anthology called Capitals, states that Juba, the capital of South Sudan, was founded in the 1920s by Greek traders.
 This isn’t the case, though.
-The Bari, one of the main ethnic groups in South Sudan, are the indigenous inhabitants of the site of the town and established a settlement of this name there much earlier.
+The Bari, one of the main ethnolinguistic groups in South Sudan, are the indigenous inhabitants of the site of the town and established a settlement of this name there much earlier.
 Representatives of the Bari people are vocal in their claim to territorial rights over the area now occupied by greater Juba.
 In his long poem, The Tears of Juba (1993), Severino Matti (1939-2008), for many years Director of Antiquities and Archives in South Sudan, describes the origin of the name of the city: